MayaShenHongyu/VR-file-generator/UserManual.md

 #### Form Entry Definition

+A Form Entry Definition describes an entry in a form.
 Form entry definitions are JSON objects.
 For each definition, three key-value pairs are required:

 -   `"label"`: This is the label for this entry at display.
 The value must be a string.
 Note that this does not affect the output of this entry in the resulting JSON file.
 -   `"key"`: This is the key for this entry in the resulting JSON file.
 The value must be a string.
 Note that all Form Entry Definiton keys in a form setting must be unique.
 -   `"type"`: This refers to the input type of this entry.
 This file generator supports five different types: `"text"`, `"number"`, `"switch"` (true or false), `"selection"` (a dropdown menu), `"list"` (a list of texts or numbers).
 -   (Optional) `"tooltip"`: Documentation for this entry.
 The value must be a string.
--   Depending on the input type, different key-value pairs are required, which is discussed in detials below. \*(Optional) means that the key-value pair is optional.
+-   Depending on the input type, different additional key-value pairs are required, which is discussed in detials below. \*(Optional) means that the key-value pair is optional -- you don't have to include the pair in your Form Entry Definition for it to work.

 For example: